By Divine M. Recio

 So then, it is a surprise to find a Spanish restaurant in the Bicol region that actually replicates the taste of Spanish dishes served in Metro Manila’s known Spanish culinary haunts.

 ¿Qué Pasa?, in Naga, does that, if not better.

-Located near the Naga Metropolitan Cathedral, one of the religious landmarks in the city rich with Spanish heritage, the restaurant is owned by Spanish-Filipinos Carlo and Rica Buenaflor.
+Located near the Naga Metropolitan Cathedral, one of the religious landmarks in the city rich with Spanish heritage, the restaurant is owned by Spanish-Filipinos Teresa Buenaflor, Carmen Mankon and Consuelo Centenera Bichara .
 Built from the ground up in 2015, the original restaurant had shaky beginnings until the owners decided to create an enhanced identity with a re-engineered menu.

-The Buenaflors want to preserve and give homage to their Spanish heritage, and how meaningful can it be if it is not for the cuisine?
-The Buenaflors are also the people behind the region’s iconic fast casual dining Bigg’s Diner, a popular homegrown restaurant.
+The owners want to preserve and give homage to their Spanish heritage, and how meaningful can it be if it is not for the cuisine?
+They are also the people behind the region’s iconic fast casual dining Bigg’s Diner, a popular homegrown restaurant.